Back to Blog

 Kodakdidn't miss digital photography.
 They invented it.
 A Kodak engineer built the first digital camera in 1975.
 But leadership couldn't bring themselves to cannibalize the film business — margins too good, revenue too reliable.
 Bankruptcy in 2012.

 Travel agenciesshould hit closest to home.
 In 1990, roughly 30,000 travel agencies in the US.
 Today about 15,000, mostly serving high-end or corporate niches.
 The agencies that disappeared didn't lose because they were bad at their jobs.
 They lost because Expedia made it possible for customers to do in minutes what used to take an agent hours.
-The agents' core value was access to information and booking systems.
-When that access became universal, the value evaporated.

 Insurance brokers, listen carefully: your core value proposition is access to carriers, markets, and expertise.
 What happens when AI makes that access universal?

 Same movie, every time.
 The disruptive threat comes from below — cheaper, initially worse, serving customers the incumbent doesn't prioritize.
 The incumbent dismisses it because their best clients aren't asking for it.
 By the time those clients start asking, the new entrant has improved enough to compete on quality too.
-And the incumbent's cost structure makes it impossible to match the economics.

 What's Actually Happening Right Now